Academy of Research Excellence

-This advanced four-month program is designed for experienced research coordinators who are committed to becoming exemplary leaders in human subject research and protections.
+This advanced 10-week program is designed for experienced research coordinators who are committed to becoming exemplary leaders in human subject research and protections.
 Completion of the program results in membership on the CTSI Academy of Research Excellence’s Research Coordinators Leadership Council.

 Programs in Development

 The academy is developing two additional programs.
 A third program is being designed to help train investigators, research coordinators and students to effectively and appropriately ask research subjects for informed consent, using simulated subjects.
 A fourth program will be designed to help investigators who need specific assistance with developing skills to accomplish high-quality research meeting all regulatory and professionalism requirements.

 - July 17, 2014: Congratulations to new members of the CTSI Academy of Research Excellence & the Research Coordinators Leadership Council